Vimiso/coinpush-php/README.md

 $client = new Client($config);
 ```

+IMPORTANT: Do not send real payments to any addresses created on the Testnet.

 ## Approach A

 This approach provides you with payment system endpoints on a "per-cryptocurrency" basis.